National Air and Space Museum Library

 Library Reading Room

 Research on most topics can be completed in the main National Air and Space Museum Library Reading Room.
-Because the collections of the National Air and Space Museum Library and the National Air and Space Museum Archives are co-located in the National Air and Space Museum, researchers working here may also make use of the collections of the National Air and Space Museum Library Archives.
+Because the collections of the National Air and Space Museum Library and the National Air and Space Museum Archives are co-located in the National Air and Space Museum at the Steven F. Udvar-Hazy Center, researchers working here may also make use of the collections of the National Air and Space Museum Library Archives.
 A reference archivist is on duty in the reading room.